umanovskis/baremetal-arm/doc/04_cenv.md

     movt r0, #0xFEFE
 ```

 These two lines just write the value `0xFEFEFEFE` to `R0`.
 ARM assembly has limitations on what values can be directly loaded into a register with the `mov` instruction, so one common way to load a 4-byte constant into a register is to use `movw` and `movt` together.
-In general `movw r0, x; movw r0, y` corresponds to loading `x << 16 | y` into `R0`.
+In general `movt r0, x; movw r0, y` corresponds to loading `x << 16 | y` into `R0`.

 ```
 fiq_loop: